avinashzen123/TOGAF/QuickNotes.md

 **Architecture Building Blocks (ABBs)** in TOGAF are used to represent architecture concepts that are applicable to architecture domains.
 They are typically expressed at a high level of abstraction and detail what is required from specific architecture domains to realize the system.

+**According to TOGAF Document Categorization Model, which are the four categories of content?**
+    Core, Mandated, Recommended and Supporting

+**Key Point of the ADM Cycle** : The main guideline is to focus on what creates value to the enterprise, and to select horizontal and vertical scope, and project schedules, accordingly

+**scope of the enterprise architecture projects decided?** : Agreement on the scope is reached in the Preliminary phase and it is defined in phase A

+**Responsibility of Architecture Board?**
+Ensuring consistency between sub-architectures
+Identifying re-usable components
+Improving the maturity level of architecture discipline within the organization
+Providing the basis for all decision-making with regard to changes to the architectures